-- In the Repository pane, select the workspace, project, folder, files, or objects you want to view relationships for and choose Edit > Query Repository > <Relationship Type >.
-The Query Repository results pane opens over the Editor/Viewer. - To launch a query from the results, select one or more objects in the righthand column and choose Edit > Query Repository > <Relationship Type>.
+- 1. In the Repository pane, select the workspace, project, folder, files, or objects you want to view relationships for and choose Query Repository > < Relationship > in the right-click menu.
+The Query Repository results pane opens over the Editor/Viewer. - 2.
+To launch a query from the results, select one or more objects in the right-hand column and choose Query Repository > < Relationship > in the right-click menu.